Structure in Deep Reinforcement Learning: A Survey and Open Problems: Introduction

-\textbf{Contributions and Structure of the Paper.} In this work, we take the first steps in this direction. \cref{fig:structure-overview} shows a general overview of three elements of understanding the role of incorporating structure into a learning problem that we cover in this work.
-In \cref{sec:preliminaries}, we describe the background and notation needed to formalize the relevant aspects of the RL problems.
-In \cref{sec:usage}, we introduce the notion of side information and define different additional metrics that can be addressed by incorporating side information into an RL pipeline.
-We then formulate structure as a particular kind of side information about decomposability in a problem in \cref{sec:Structure}, and categorize decompositions in the literature into four major archetypes.
-In \cref{sec:patterns}, we formulate seven patterns of incorporating structure into the RL learning process and provide an overview of each pattern by connecting it to the relevant surveyed literature.
-The framework developed in this work opens new avenues for research while providing a common reference point for understanding what kind of design decisions work under which situations.
-We discuss these aspects further in \cref{sec:connection} for more concrete takeaways for both researchers and practitioners.
+\paragraph{Structure of the Paper.} To better guide the reader, the paper is structured as follows: \begin{inparaenum}[(i)] \item In \cref{sec:related-work} we discuss the related works.
+We cover previous surveys on different areas in RL and previous works aimed at incorporating domain knowledge into RL methods. \item In \cref{sec:preliminaries}, we describe the background and notation needed to formalize the relevant aspects of the RL problems.
+We additionally define the RL pipeline that we use in the later sections. \item In \cref{sec:usage}, we introduce side information and define the additional metrics that can be addressed by incorporating side information into an RL pipeline. \item In \cref{sec:Structure}, we formulate structure as side information about decomposability and categorize decompositions in the literature into four archetypes on the spectrum of decomposability~\shortcite{hofer-book17a}.
+Using these archetypes, we demonstrate how various problem formulations in RL fall into the proposed framework. \item In \cref{sec:patterns}, we formulate seven patterns of incorporating structure into the RL learning process and provide an overview of each pattern by connecting it to the relevant surveyed literature.
+We represent each pattern graphically as a plug-and-play modification to the RL pipeline introduced in \cref{sec:preliminaries}.
+We additionally provide a literature survey for each pattern as a table and show possible research areas as empty spaces. \item In \cref{sec:connection}, we discuss how our framework opens new avenues for research while providing a common reference point for understanding what kind of design decisions work under which situations.
+We additionally summarize concrete takeaways for researchers and practitioners in various research areas in RL. \end{inparaenum}